Protests held in Spain after 5 men are cleared of rape in 'wolf pack' case

 The case has shone a spotlight on Spanish law, under which the lesser offense of sexual abuse differs from rape in that it does not involve violence or intimidation.

 Navarre's state prosecutor said Thursday's ruling by a three-judge panel would be appealed.
-The defendants are also appealing the ruling, according to Spanish media.
+Defense attorney Agustin Martinez Becerra, who represents four of the accused, said Friday they would also appeal the sentence.

-The verdict has outraged many in Spain, including some in government.
+The verdict has outraged many in Spain.

+Announcing that authorities would look again at the country's laws on sexual crimes, spokesman Inigo Mendez de Vigo insisted that "the government has been, is and always will be with the victims."

-Defense Minister Maria Dolores de Cospedal said she thought the sentence was "too little" and that legislation in this area "might have to be looked at."
+Defense Minister Maria Dolores de Cospedal earlier said she thought the sentence was "too little" and that legislation in this area "might have to be looked at."

 "As a person, as a citizen, as a woman, it's hard to come to terms with the content of the sentencing.
 What happened at the San Fermín was barbaric and a situation no woman is comfortable in," she said.